Red-winged Fairy Wren. Photo: Peter Taylor

 Our third stop will be in the humid and lush tropical city of Darwin.
 Here a rich avifauna, flush with dazzling birds like Rainbow Pitta, Red-collared Lorikeet and Red-headed Myzomela, will keep us occupied for several days.

 Our final stop will be the remote outpost of Kununurra, in the far northeastern corner of Western Australia.
 This is the finch capital of the country, with up to ten species possible, including the gaudy Gouldian, scarce Yellow-rumped Mannikin, and pretty Star Finch.
 Here too we’ll look for sandstone specialities such as White-quilled Rock-Pigeon and Sandstone Shrike-thrush, and will take a very enjoyable boat trip out on Australia’s largest man-made lake to observe thousands of waterbirds and the scarce Yellow Chat.
 Our tour ends with a flight back to Darwin.

-This tour can be taken in conjunction with our tour, Australia: Queensland and New South Wales.**
+This tour can be taken in conjunction with Australia: Queensland and New South Wales.*

 Day 1: The tour starts with an introductory meeting at 18.00 at our hotel in Perth.
 Night in Perth.